Tuition Payment Questions

-The Parent PLUS Title IV Authorization form is required to apply the Parent PLUS Loan to non-allowable charges (charges other than Tuition and Housing).
+The Parent PLUS Title IV Authorization form is required to apply the Parent PLUS Loan to non-allowable charges (charges other than Tuition and Room and Board).

 You can fill out the form here and fax it to (850) 644-5142, or mail it to our office.

 How do I cancel a loan before Disbursement?

 Prior to disbursement, simply notify the Financial Aid Office to decline a loan that you already accepted (Perkins, GSL, UGSL) prior to disbursement.